Budgeted cost of work performed

 Budgeted cost of work performed (BCWP) also called earned value (EV), is the budgeted cost of work that has actually been performed in carrying out a scheduled task during a specific time period.
 The BCWP is the sum of the budgets for completed work packages and completed portions of open work packages, plus the applicable portion of the budgets for level of effort and apportioned effort.
 (The items identified in the Work breakdown structure plus overhead costs, plus costs related in proportion to the planning and performance.)

+According to the PMBOK (7th edition) by the Project Management Institute (PMI), Earned Value (EV) is defined as the "measure of work performed expressed in terms of the budget authorized for that work."

 BCWP is a term in Earned value management approach to Project management.

 BCWP is contrasted to Budgeted Cost of Work Scheduled (BCWS) also called Planned Value (PV).
 BCWS is the sum of the budget items for all work packages, planning packages, and overhead which was scheduled for the period, rather than the cost of the work actually performed.

 BCWP is also contrasted to Actual Cost of Work Performed (ACWP) which measures the actual amount spent rather than the budgeted estimates.